kriasoft/react-starter-kit/docs/data-fetching.md

 }
 ```

-Similarly, you an have a helper for working with GraphQL backend:
+Similarly, you can have a couple of helper functions for working with a GraphQL backend:

 #### Route Example /w GraphQL/Relay